fczuardi/keyboard-2026/README.md

 As already mentioned, If your corne is 3x6, Esc and Enter are on middle row, with Left Super on both sides in the bottom row and with Del and Printscr on the top row.

+## Tiling window manager shortcuts

+Omarchy uses Super + arrow keys for changing windows ans Shift + Super + arrow keys.
+Since arrow keys on this layout is already a two key combination, adding shify and super on top of that means finger gymnastics.
+So on layer 2 (the arrow keys layer) I have added one key that is equivalent of Shift + Super and one right next to it that is a better positioned Super.

+The same idea was applied  to moving between workplaces, Super + number and moving windows to other workplaces, Super + Shift + number.
+So on layer 1 (the layer of numpad) the same key of Shift + Super is on the same spot of the layer 2, on the left hand.
+No alternative key for super on this layer because we already use the spot for the simbol =

 -----